Edward-Eth/BrytonUtilities24/README.md

 7. Update pip: `python -m pip install --upgrade pip`
 8. Use pip to install the packages required for the repo: `pip install -r requirements.txt`
 9. The repo is now ready to use, you may want to install an editor intended for python, such as pycharm, but this is user preference
+10. You may need to modify your systems TCL path to make matplotlib work correctly.

 # Local usage:
 In order to use this code base to convert a .gpx file into a .fit file you need to: